Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 ```
 For an example of best practices to apply decals to a material, see the `ApplyDecalToSurfaceData()` function in the LitDecalData.hlsl file.

+From Unity 2020.2, a parameter `positionNDC` has been added to the function `SampleEnv`.
+It's prototype has changed from:
+`float4 SampleEnv(LightLoopContext lightLoopContext, int index, float3 texCoord, float lod, float rangeCompressionFactorCompensation, int sliceIdx = 0)`
+to:
+`float4 SampleEnv(LightLoopContext lightLoopContext, int index, float3 texCoord, float lod, float rangeCompressionFactorCompensation, float2 positionNDC, int sliceIdx = 0)`
+For example, the call in the Lit shader has been updated to:
+`float4 preLD = SampleEnv(lightLoopContext, lightData.envIndex, R, PerceptualRoughnessToMipmapLevel(preLightData.iblPerceptualRoughness), lightData.rangeCompressionFactorCompensation, posInput.positionNDC);`

 ## Custom pass API

 The signature of the Execute function has changed to simplify the parameters, now it only takes a CustomPassContext as its input: